Amulets and Protection in Ancient Jewelry

 Steatite scaraboid seal set in a gold swivel ring, Greek, ca. late 6th–early 5th century BCE (Metropolitan Museum of Art)

-The ancients recognized the extraordinary and magical power of rings, which over time evolved into political and financial power, as seal rings and signet rings were used as an emblem of power.
-During the Hellenistic period, these types of rings were made with the traditional hardstones, such as agate, carnelian, chalcedony, and rock crystal, as well as precious stones, which were often carved.
-Alexander the Great’s own signet ring, now lost to history, was an emerald carved with his portrait.
+The symbolic power of rings gradually took on political and economic meaning as well.
+Seal rings and signet rings were used to mark documents and authenticate authority.
+During the Hellenistic period these rings were often carved from hardstones such as agate, carnelian, chalcedony, and rock crystal, as well as precious stones.
+Alexander the Great’s own signet ring—now lost to history—was said to be an emerald carved with his portrait.

 Gold ring set with an emerald, Greek, ca. 330–300 BCE (Metropolitan Museum of Art)